 Strengthening local SMEs is one of the underlying objectives of the FDOV, which therefore has a strong preference for partnerships in which local SMEs are involved.
-The private sector is responsible for contributing towards at least 25% of the total eligible costs, either in cash or in kind, on the understanding that an in-cash contribution must in any case cover at least 10% of the total eligible costs.
+The private sector is responsible for contributing towards at least 25% of the total eligible costs, either in cash or in kind, on the understanding that a contribution in cash must in any case cover at least 10% of the total eligible costs.